 To understand this process, consider the following example.
 If you are 30 and invest $5,000 every year for 10 years, and then stop contributing, at the S&P 500's historical average return of approximately 10% per year,1 you will have accrued more than $850,000 by the time you reach a typical retirement age of 65.
 Compare this scenario to that of someone who begins saving at 40, putting away the same $5,000 each year with the same rate of return, all the way until they reach 65—who would accrue just under $500,000.
 The person who waited until 40 to start saving will have put in $80,000 more, yet will come out with more than $350,000 less.
 This makes it clear: Compound returns mean the earlier you start to save, the more your money is likely to work for you.

-Another advantage to investing early is a greater ability to withstand market volatility.
+Another advantage to investing for retirement early is a greater ability to withstand market volatility.
 As you may have noticed in our example above, we assumed an average S&P 500 return of about 10%; but in reality, market movements can be far above or below this value on a yearly basis.
 For example, just since 2000, the S&P 500 has seen annual returns of as high as 32% in 2013 and losses as low as -37% in 2008.2 As the average suggests, though, the gains more than make up for the losses over the long term.
 While you can never know for sure if given years will be up or down, the longer you have to invest, the more likely the extremes offset each other and leave your returns near the average.

 Once you’ve started saving, it’s important to become familiar with the available types of retirement savings vehicles.
 While there are numerous types, by far the most popular are traditional individual retirement accounts (IRAs), and defined contribution plans (like 401(k)s , 403(b)s, 457s, employee stock programs and other varieties).
 Depending on your career trajectory, time horizon and tax situation, these may form an important part of your retirement savings strategy.
 However, there are significant differences among them.
 Below, we cover some of these differences for two common types, 401(k)s and IRAs: